 Model Jury Instructions on Homicide

-The following judges served as members of the Committee:
+The following justices served as members of the Committee:

 Hon.
 Kenneth Fishman, Superior Court